Alex-Markham/medil/README.md

 See [CHANGELOG](https://gitlab.com/alex-markham/medil/blob/master/CHANGELOG.md) for a history of the already implemented features, works in progress, and future feature ideas.

 ### References
 <a name="uai_paper"> 1.</a> Markham, Alex & Grosse-Wentrup, Moritz.
 (2020).
 Measurement Dependence Inducing Latent Causal Models.
 In *Conference on Uncertainty in Artificial Intelligence (UAI)* PMLR 124:590&ndash;599.
-URL: [http://proceedings.mlr.press/v124/markham20a/markham20a.pdf](http://proceedings.mlr.press/v124/markham20a/markham20a.pdf)
+URL: [http://proceedings.mlr.press/v124/markham20a/markham20a.pdf](http://proceedings.mlr.press/v124/markham20a/markham20a.pdf). [arXiv:1910.08778](https://arxiv.org/abs/1910.08778) [stat.ML].